 Karen Clark has a background in education and taught school for many years before transitioning into the corporate education industry.
 She and her husband moved to Arizona 15 years ago and fell in love with the beauty of the state and people they met.
 Karen is also a crafter, using her creativity to make earrings and macramé jewelry, inspired by her love for animals.
 You may see her at PACC911 events selling her jewelry and other donated crafts for donations that go into the PACC911 Emergency Medical Fund.
 Karen became involved with PACC911 through the Rescued Treasures Charity Boutique.
 After meeting the wonderful group and volunteering at events, Karen knew she had found just the right place to share her time and passion.
 She and her husband also volunteer with “Amazing Aussies Lethal White Rescue of Arizona.”
 They have two cats, Whisky and Maduro who are a couple of old love bugs, and two dogs who keep them busy.
 Daisy is likely a border collie mix and Draco is her blind Lethal White Amazing Aussie foster.
 All are rescues, and all are the center of her world.

-Donna Barker – President and Founder of Chuck Waggin’ Pet Food Pantry
+President & Founder of Chuck Waggin’ Pet Food Pantry

-Debbie Grand comes to PACC911 with a diverse background from the financial security industry to work at Cablevision where she assisted with media purchases and network programming.
-Her career later led her to Silverstone, a luxury senior community where she implemented all office systems for the sales center.
-Debbie finally found her way to the PV School District as college and career coordinator.
-A native New Yorker, Debbie has enjoyed the warmer climates of the valley for the last ten years and has been very aware of the workings of PACC911.
-Her love of her two cats has drawn her to join PACC911 in an administrative role to oversee such key programs as the PACC911 Lulu’s Angel Fund and various other projects to be named by PACC911.
-Debbie’s organizational skills are put to good use as our many programs continue to expand.
-She is a perfect fit and a much needed addition.
+Debbie Grand comes to PACC911 with a diverse background from the financial security industry to work at Cablevision, Silverstone Luxury Senior Community and finally to the PV School District as the College and Career Coordinator.
+A native New Yorker, Debbie has enjoyed the warmer climates of the valley for the last 12 years and had been very aware of the workings of PACC911.
+Her love of her two cats, and the many ways PACC911 engaged in the community was the draw that inspired Debbie to join PACC911.
+Her role as an Executive Assistant has grown to oversee such key programs as the PACC911 Critical Care Program and various other projects that Debbie has taken on allowing PACC911 to expand in reach into the community as well as in public awareness.
+Debbie’s organizational skills are put to good use as our many programs continue to grow.
+She is a perfect fit and a much needed addition to the PACC911 family.

 Married with dog-children, Cheri has over 35 years in marketing, with an extensive background in media planning and buying.
 Having many long-term relationships in the industry opens up opportunities to support PACC911 events and fund raising efforts through low cost or no cost media exposure.
 Volunteering at the events provides a chance to see first-hand, and appreciate the 24/7 efforts of those involved in the animal rescue community.
 Involvement with PACC911 is an opportunity to give back to all the dogs I’ve loved and love all the dogs who have so much to give.